pykeio/ort/examples/training/README.md

 ```

 Not bad, considering the model & dataset size!
 This example can easily be scaled up to pre-train or fine-tune (both full-parameter and PEFT) larger language models like Llama/Phi, so long as you have enough compute.

+## `train-clm-simple`
+This example is functionally identical to `train-clm`, except it uses ort's "simple" Trainer API instead of implementing a manual training loop.
+The simple API is more akin to 🤗 Transformer's [`Trainer`](https://huggingface.co/docs/transformers/en/main_classes/trainer) API or [PyTorch Lightning](https://lightning.ai/pytorch-lightning).
+With the simple API, all you have to do is pass a data loader & parameters, and let `ort` handle training for you!